decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 <img src="./images/using-bison-wallet/wallets-settings-rescan.png" width="400" alt="">

-You will a message with a green check icon if the rescan was successfully initiated.
+You will see a message with a green check icon if the rescan was successfully initiated.

 <img src="./images/using-bison-wallet/wallets-settings-rescan-running.png" width="400" alt="">